Dexalot/dexalot-docs/docs/apiv2/SimpleSwap.md

 Firm Quote endpoint will return a signature which contains trade details.
 This signature is only valid for the given trader address and will expire after a short period of time.

+This request should contain x-apikey header in order to receive special prices defined for your channel.

 Endpoint (GET):
 ```
 https://api.dexalot.com/api/rfq/firmQuote